TILseg/TILseg/README.md

 - **Input:** The patch, hyperparameters(optional), algorithm, fitted model (optional), output scoring metrics.
 - **Output:** Clustering scores.

-Specifically, the arguments to this function is:
+Specifically, the arguments for this function are:
 - **patch_path:** String containing directory path to the patch that will be fitted and/or clustered on to produce cluster labels that will be used for the scoring
-- **hyperparameter_dict:** Dicitonary of hyperparameters for the chosen algorithm.
+- **hyperparameter_dict:** Dictionary of hyperparameters for the chosen algorithm.
 This dictionary can be read by the JSON file outputted by `tilseg.model_selection` module.
     - for KMeans: dictionary should have 'n_clusters' key
     - for DBSCAN: dictionary should have 'eps' and 'min_samples' keys
     - for OPTICS: dictionary should have 'min_samples' and 'max_eps' keys